Mets in playoffs after clinching NL East title

 The Mets, coming off six straight losing seasons, were struggling to stay in playoff contention as recently as late July as the batting line-up failed to support a strong pitching rotation.

-But they surged towards the end of the season after bringing in five players just before the trade deadline, including Cuban slugger Yoenis Cespedes, a former All-Star.
+But they surged toward the end of the season after bringing in five players just before the trade deadline, including Cuban slugger Yoenis Cespedes, a former All-Star.

 The team has scored 300 runs since Aug.
 1, the most in the majors, going 35-17 in the process.